SMarbella/and101-project2-starter/README.md

 ## Summary

-**Kotlin Widgets** is an android app that was riddled with some pretty nasty Kotlin bugs.
-With those gone, it's a collection of widgets for a variety of purposes!  **I plan to work on the app more to personalize the interface into a random theme from my imagination.**
+**Kotlin Widgets Station** is an android app that was riddled with some pretty nasty Kotlin bugs.
+With those gone, it's a collection of widgets for a variety of purposes!  **The theme of this app is a train station theme.
+The reason why I chose the train station theme is that the types of widgets in the collection can be found in train stations or somewhere in the railway industry.

+Each widget quickly reminds me of things found at the train station:
+Hello World is connected to a train conductor saying "all aboard" to gather passengers into the train.
+The "hello" element is found during the boarding event because passengers enter the train and spend time in it during the ride.
+Number Sum is related to train speed statistics.
+Since Number Sum is math, it reminded me of statistics because both math and statistics are used to calculate entities.
+Current Day's features and purpose is found on some clocks in train stations because they deal with the current moment in time.
+Random Color relates to seeing trains arrive at the train station and noticing the different colors that each of them has.
+Print List is a list of amenities found at the train station.
+Favorite Number relates to the train numbers found on trains because, like people's favorite numbers, the numbers on trains are random.
+**

 If I had to describe this project in three (3) emojis, they would be: **🔧🛠⚙**